Back in the day I was working in a call center, pushing stocks and bonds.

 It should include the names and personal data of all the bloggers who may be interested in a specific content or a product and a new one needs to be made prior to every campaign.

 Unless there is some new cool program on the market, I suggest using Google Sheets.
-They are the perfect solution for all those working on the Internet (which is everybody reading this article) as they allow you to store the data on cloud.
+They are the perfect solution for all those working on the Internet (which is everybody reading this article) and one of the top tools of its kind.

 Warming up process